wlsdzyzl/flemme/ReadME.md

 *SDM refers to supervised diffusion model (use input as a input condition of ddpm).*

-*LDM refers to latent diffusion model, constructed with a auto-encoder/ vae and ddpm.*
+*LDM refers to latent diffusion model, constructed with a auto-encoder/vae and ddpm.*

 A detailed instruction of supported encoders, context embeddings, model architectures and training process can refer to [documentation of flemme](https://flemme-docs.readthedocs.io/en/latest/).

 ## Results

 For segmentation, we evaluate our methods on six public datasets: **CVC-ClinicDB, Echonet, ISIC, TN3K, BraTS21 (3D), ImageCAS (3D)**.